DIY Sugar Scrub with Tallow

 Ingredients

 • Tallow – Gently melted in a double boiler or bowl above boiling water.
-You can render it yourself or purchase ready-to-use tallow.
+You can render tallow yourself or purchase it ready-to-use.
 I like using tallow from organic, grass-fed cows or at least cows that I know were raised primarily on grass in a healthy environment.

 • Avocado oil – You can use olive oil if you prefer, however, the smell of olive oil can clash with the essential oil.